godot-rust/book/src/toolchain/export-web.md

 [^2]: `emcc` is the name of Emscripten's compiler.

-[^3]: The primary reason for this is it is necessary to compile with `-sSHARED_MEMORY` enabled.
-The shipped `std` does not, so building `std` is a requirement.
+[^3]: The primary reason for this is it is necessary to compile with `-pthread` and `-Ctarget-feature=+atomics` enabled for multi-threaded builds.
+The shipped `std` does not, and may also build with other flags we don't use, so building `std` is a requirement.
 Related info on about WASM support can be found [here](https://github.com/rust-lang/rust/issues/77839).